LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 By placing mounting holes on the (+pcb), it is possible to attach various mechanical mounts on top of the sensor (+ic)s.
 These hole are necessary for later adaptions and sensor changes.

 Special attention is paid to the provision of an accessible SYNC-(+gpio) connector.
-This enables subsequent multi-sensor synchronization and also offers options for later extensions.
+This enables subsequent multi-sensor synchronization and also offers options for later sensor-extensions.
 This functionality opens up the possibility of synchronising data from different sensors to achieve precise and coherent measurement results.
 Overall, this integrated approach represents an effective solution for the flexible evaluation of sensors and helps to optimise the development process.